eironman/webwordcount/README.md

 www.wherearemywords.com

 Application with SEO pourposes to count and sort words in a web.
+Now with a text editor to count words and find synonyms.

 Uses node.js, express.js, underscore.js, jade, bootstrap and backbone.js.